Jaylen Samuels

-Jaylen Samuels (born July 20, 1996) is an American football running back who is currently a free agent.
-He played college football at North Carolina State University.
+Jaylen Samuels (born July 20, 1996) is an American professional football running back.
+He was most recently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
+He played college football for the NC State Wolfpack.

-Early years
+Early life

 Samuels attended and played high school football at Mallard Creek High School.
-While there, he played at the safety position.
+While there, he played at the safety and running back positions.
+He also helped lead Mallard Creek to the 2013 North Carolina 4AA state title, with a perfect 16–0 record.

 College career

 Throughout his college career at North Carolina State, Samuels changed positions, being listed as a running back, fullback, wide receiver and tight end.
+Best described as a more traditional slotback or H-back.
 He scored a touchdown in the 2014 St. Petersburg Bowl.
 After his junior season, Samuels was able to participate in the 2016 Independence Bowl against Vanderbilt, where he caught three touchdown passes, the most in Independence Bowl history.
 Due to his contribution, he was named the MVP of the Independence Bowl.
 During his senior season, Samuels set the NC State record for career receptions with 201 during his four years.
 After this season, Samuels was invited to the 2018 Senior Bowl.
-Following his senior season, he was honored as 1st Team All-Conference as an "All-Purpose" player as well as 3rd Team AP All-American as a tight end.
+Following his senior season, he was honored as First Team All-Atlantic Coast Conference as an "All-Purpose" player as well as Third Team Associated Press All-American as a tight end.
 He finished his college career with 1,851 receiving yards, 1,107 rushing yards, and 47 total touchdowns.